v2sCollections/City-of-Dreams/README.md

 - Fixes a bug that happens when consuming a Perk or Skill Shard removes a sleeping or showering buff.
 - Fixes a bug that with the time label the buff bar only appears when it has more than 30 seconds left in duration.
 It only checks seconds though, so buffs with more than one minute show the duration from X:59 to X:31 and then disappear from X:30 to X:00.
 Reappearing and disappearing every 30 seconds.
 - The fractional part of Buff/Debuff remaining time in the weapon wheel is incorrect between X.01 and X.09 because it is displayed without the leading zero. (e.g. it displays "17.11", "17.10", "17.9", "17.8", etc.)
-- Fixes a bug when loading a save and the player has buffs/debuffs in effect, the gradual fill-in visual effect (in the weapon wheel view) uses the time remaining at load time instead of the max duration of the buff as the denominator when calculating what percent of the icon to fill for the effect.
+- Fixes a bug when loading a save and the player has buffs/debuffs in effect, the gradual fill-in visual effect (in the weapon wheel view) uses the time remaining at load time instead of the max duration of the buff as the denominator when calculating what per cent of the icon to fill for the effect.
 - Fixes the remaining time displayed on buffs and debuffs next to the health bar and in the weapon wheel which is offset by 15, 30, or 45 minutes (when over a minute long) IF your computer time zone is not a whole number of hours offset from UTC. ***REALLY!*** If you set your time zone to UTC +12:45 (Chatham Islands), the times will be offset by 45 minutes.
 - Fixes a bug when you use a Max Doc (inhaler), the icon that appears (for 0.1s) at the top of the screen is wrong.
 It is usually a duplicate of another recently used icon.
 - Fixes Epic Fortified Ankles shows a buff in the status bar while you're hovering, and it was referencing an icon that doesn't exist so it would also show a duplicate of another recently used icon.
 Fixed to use the "generic buff icon", which actually kind of fits for the hover buff (forward arrows).
-- Fixes the armor tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armor rather than a theoretical maximum.
+- Fixes the armour tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armour rather than a theoretical maximum.
 - Fixes the name of the Encrypted shards group.
 - Fixes the missing Butchers Cleaver in the Japantown apartment stash.
 - Fixes the missing and/or interrupted segment from Stanley, when leaving the shower after the heist.